gbrlpzz/scribe/README.md

-Scribe - Audio Transcription and PDF Export
+Scribe - Audio and Video Transcription and PDF Export

 Scribe is a Python script that transcribes audio files using OpenAI Whisper and exports the transcriptions as PDF documents, enhanced by the gpt-3.5-turbo API.
 It supports MP3, M4A, and MP4 file formats as input and generates a PDF file with the transcription text formatted on an A4 size page.
 The script also utilizes OpenAI's GPT-3.5-turbo model to generate a title for the transcription.